Maknee/maknee.github.io/thoughts/plan.md

 - Which email provider would you like to use (Buttondown, Mailchimp, MailerLite)?
 - Do you want the optional JSON feed?
-- Should the Subscribe page live in the top nav or only the footer/social?
+- Should the Newsletter page live in the top nav or only the footer/social?
-- Any copy or branding you’d like on the Subscribe page?
+- Any copy or branding you’d like on the Newsletter page?

 Once you confirm the choices, I’ll implement the changes, open a small PR-sized patch, and wire up the provider.